mbaumer/us_hep_funding/docs/_states/CO.md

 ## Committees
 Michael Bennet is not on any of our key committees

+Cory Gardner is the #1 Republican on the Senate Energy Subcommittee on Energy

+Cory Gardner is the #7 Republican on the Senate Commerce Subcommittee on Science and Space

+Cory Gardner is the #7 Republican on the Senate Committee on Energy and Natural Resources

 Cory Gardner is the #13 Republican on the Senate Committee on Commerce, Science, and Transportation

-Cory Gardner is the #7 Republican on the Senate Committee on Energy and Natural Resources

 ## HEP Grants
 ```